-My little one was a Green Bay Packer.
+My little one was a Green Bay Packer for Halloween.
 Yeah, I know, not that original.
 BUT…when your husband decides that your one year old needs a jersey and those jerseys aren’t cheap that becomes your child’s Halloween costume.
 We have to get our money’s worth!

 I am sure you guys came up with more original costumes!
 I would love to hear what they were?